guguji666666/GJS-MDC-Tips/Manually install MDE extension/README.md

 6. Unzip/Extract the packaged onboarding script
 ![image](https://user-images.githubusercontent.com/96930989/224673057-7042f509-44ba-4113-8fd9-de081d681ffa.png)

-7. Execute these python commands line by line in the same folder (run in python and not bash):
+Then create a new python file under the path, let's name it `MDELinux.py`

+7. Copy these python commands to `MDELinux.py`, then save it
 ```python
 import base64
 f = open('MicrosoftDefenderATPOnboardingLinuxServer.py', 'rb')